Marc-GA/peamonto/README.md

 # License

-This work follows the MIT License.
+This work is assigned the MIT License.

 # Acknowledgement

-This work is submitted to FOIS conference 2024.
-This paper is further based on the research conducted in the BeIntelli project, funded by the German Federal Ministry for Digital and Transport (BMDV) under the funding reference number 01MM20004.
+This work is based on the research conducted in the BeIntelli project, funded by the German Federal Ministry for Digital and Transport (BMDV) under the funding reference number 01MM20004.